Don’t Get Hooked! Stay Ahead of Phishing Scams in the Digital Age

 • Personalization: Attackers gather information about their targets from social media and other online sources which they use to craft emails that appear more legitimate and relevant.
 Such emails often address the recipient by name or reference specific details about their work or interests.

-• Attackerts can also include industry-specific language in the message to trick the target into believing that the email is from a legitimate source.
+• Attackers can also include industry-specific language in the message to trick the target into believing that the email is from a legitimate source.

 Leave a Reply